 Retainerize All the Things!

 Going for a WordPress Retainer allows for additional flexibility for the customer, less paperwork during pre-sales, no more back and forth on specifications and no legal traps.
-Build a sustainable partnership with a reliable business through shared responsibility and brainstorming.
+It also allows you to build much needed monthly recurring revenue for your digital agency.

 Now that you know the whys and hows of selling website retainers, find out how to broach the change with existing clients in this earlier post by Kristina Romero: The Great Migration: Transitioning clients to Recurring Revenue